-During the 2018 General Elections campaign she was given access to the inner circles of Mahathir campaign for 6 months, from nomination day to victory for her forthcoming monograph (2020).
+During the 2018 General Elections campaign, she spent 6 months in access to the inner circles of Mahathir campaign, from nomination day to victory, for her forthcoming monograph (2022).
 Beyond the rigorous documentation of the campaign and its intricacies from the unique perspective of the close circles of Mahathir, this book is an in-depth analysis of the re-invention of the Mahathir persona and the concept of “Legitimacy” in Malaysia and beyond.
 Her book “The Last Game: Mahathir’s Return to Politics” will be published by Pinguin Random House in 2023.

 Sophie believes it is essential for academics to disseminate their research to a wide audience, and primarily in the countries they study.
 With this idea in mind, she has oriented her efforts towards the publication of original scholarship addressing both a general and academic audience within and outside of Malaysia.
-She is the editor of a series “Malaysian Politics and People”: the first volume Misplaced Democracy was released in 2014, the second volume Illusions of democracy was published in 2017 and re-published in 2018 by Amsterdam University Press.
-The third volume of the series Minorities Matter released on 4th May 2019, see here for more information.
+She is the editor of a series “Malaysian Politics and People”; the first volume Misplaced Democracy was released in 2014, the second volume Illusions of Democracy was published in 2017 and re-published in 2018 by Amsterdam University Press.
+The third volume of the series Minorities Matter released on 4th May 2019.
+See here for more information.